adafruit/Adafruit_CircuitPython_MAX7219/README.rst

 CircuitPython driver for the MAX7219 LED matrix driver chip.

-.. seealso:: See `here <https://github.com/adafruit/micropython-adafruit-max7219>`_ for the equivalent MicroPython driver.
+See `here <https://github.com/adafruit/micropython-adafruit-max7219>`_ for the equivalent MicroPython driver.

 Dependencies
 =============